Low Depth Phase Oracle Using a Parallel Piecewise Circuit: Examples

 \subsection{Coulomb interaction}

 The next illustration we show is that of approximating a Coulomb potential, as is required by many algorithms in the context of materials science or chemistry.
-Prominent examples are ones that encode the state of (electronic) systems directly in the amplitudes of a register~\cite{hans_grid_based_2023, jnane_ab_initio_2024}.
-Effecting a phase $\exp(iV(\mathbf{r}))$ onto the amplitudes with the Coulomb potential $V(\mathbf{r})$ then appears naturally as one part of the Hamiltonian driving the dynamics.
+Prominent examples are ones leveraging grid-based methods to encode the state of (electronic) systems directly in the amplitudes of a register~\cite{hans_grid_based_2023, jnane_ab_initio_2024}.
+Such methods involve using quantum registers to represent particles on a discretised grid and often use the Split-Operator Quantum Fourier transform (SO-QFT) method to drive the dynamics.
+When combining with Trotterization, the method can apply time evolution by repeatedly transforming between real space and momentum space.
+The potential terms of the first-quantised Hamiltonian can be approximated as diagonal in real space (and the kinetic terms are diagonal in momentum space).
+Our methods for effecting a phase $\exp(iV(\mathbf{r}))$ onto the amplitudes is a natural fit for this simulation problem with $V(\mathbf{r})$ being the Coulomb potential.
+It has been shown in \cite{babbush2023quantum} that such simulation algorithms have superquadratic speedup (quartic in certain regimes) over classical methods, while the effort to establish exponential speedup remains an active area of research \cite{dalzell2023quantum}.

-The one-dimensional example shown in \cref{fig:coulomb_potential_approx} with $f(x) = V(x)$ uses $6$ qubits and tolerates a maximum deviation from the target function by $10^{-3}$.
-The singularity at $x=0$ is replaced by $f(0) = 2^6 \cdot 30 / 16$, as suggested by Ref~\cite{jnane_ab_initio_2024}.
+The one-dimensional example shown in \cref{fig:coulomb_potential_approx} with $f(x) = V(x)$ uses $9$ qubits and tolerates a maximum deviation from the target function by $10^{-3}$.
+The singularity at $x=0$ is replaced by $f(0) = 2^9 \cdot 30 / 16$, as suggested by Ref~\cite{jnane_ab_initio_2024}.
 For comparability with the other examples, the function is also scaled down to have a maximum value of 1.
-This example requires $10$ sections to approximate to the desired accuracy.
+This example requires 13 sections to approximate to the desired accuracy.
 Based on \cite{hans_grid_based_2023}, we might need at least $r\sim500$ to give a useful simulation (possibly far more).
-Assuming $S = 10, n = 6$ and $\epsilon_{circ}=10^{-3}$ for convenience, the cost of each method is computed in \cref{tab:expressions}.
+Assuming $S = 13, n = 9$ and $\epsilon_{circ}=10^{-3}$ for convenience, the cost of each method is computed in \cref{tab:expressions}.
+It might appear that the register size $n=9$ suggests a small problem size.
+Yet the grid-based method works by allocating relatively small registers of this kind to each particle (or particle dimension), while the total number of modelled particles can be large.
+Importantly, we only need to apply two-body Coulomb interactions to these modest sized registers, albeit this should be performed in parallel over multiple registers.
+Indeed this also applies to the quantum dot example in the next section.
+It is worth noting that the tolerable level of imperfection $\epsilon_{circ}$ is highly dependent on the exact use case and will be determined in combination with other parameters like time step.
+We use $\epsilon_{circ}=10^{-3}$ here as an example, since the error from other sources e.g. the Trotterisation formula may be expected to be of this order \cite{ikeda2024measuring}.